Network Forensics in Cybersecurity: Unveiling the Invisible Adversary

 Collection

 Data is gathered from routers, switches, firewalls, and monitoring platforms.
-Every source, method, and timestamp is documented to preserve evidence quality.
+Every source, method, and timestamp is documented to preserve evidence of quality.

 Examination